cnp3/ebook/exercises/dns.rst

 1. What are the IP addresses of the resolvers that the `dig` implementation you are using relies on [#fdig]_ ?

 2. What are the nameservers that are responsible for the `info` top-level domain ?
 Is it possible to use IPv6 to query them ?

 3. What is the IPv6 address that corresponds to `www.computer-networking.info` ?
 Which type of DNS query does `dig` send to obtain this information ?

 4. When run without any parameter, `dig` queries one of the root DNS servers and retrieves the list of the names of all root DNS servers.
 For technical reasons, there are only 13 different root DNS servers.
-This information is also available as a text file from http://www.internic.net/zones/named.root .
-What are the IPv6 addresses of all these servers.
+This information is also available as a text file from http://www.internic.net/zones/named.root.
+What are the IPv6 addresses of all these servers?

-6. Assume now that you are residing in a network where there is no DNS resolver and that you need to perform your query manually starting from the DNS root.
+5. Assume now that you are residing in a network where there is no DNS resolver and that you need to perform your query manually starting from the DNS root.

    - Use `dig` to send a query to one of these root servers to find the IPv6 address of the DNS server(s) (NS record) responsible for the `org` top-level domain
    - Use `dig` to send a query to one of these DNS servers to find the IP address of the DNS server(s) (NS record) responsible for `root-servers.org`
    - Continue until you find the server responsible for `www.root-servers.org`
    - What is the lifetime associated to this IPv6 address ?

-7. Perform the same analysis for a popular website such as `www.google.com`.
+6. Perform the same analysis for a popular website such as `www.google.com`.
 What is the lifetime associated to the corresponding IPv6 address ?
 If you perform the same request several times, do you always receive the same answer ?
 Can you explain why a lifetime is associated to the DNS replies ?

-8. Use `dig` to find the mail relays used by the `uclouvain.be` and `student.uclouvain.be` domains.
+7. Use `dig` to find the mail relays used by the `uclouvain.be` and `student.uclouvain.be` domains.
 What is the `TTL` of these records ?
 Can you explain the preferences used by the `MX` records.
-You can find more information about the MX records in :rfc:`5321`
+You can find more information about the MX records in :rfc:`5321`.

-9. When `dig` is run, the header section in its output indicates the `id` the DNS identifier used to send the query.
+8. When `dig` is run, the header section in its output indicates the `id` the DNS identifier used to send the query.
 Does your implementation of `dig` generates random identifiers ?

 .. code-block:: text

 	dig -t MX gmail.com

 	; <<>> DiG 9.4.3-P3 <<>> -t MX gmail.com
 	;; global options:  printcmd
 	;; Got answer:
 	;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 25718

-10. A DNS implementation such as `dig` and more importantly a name resolver such as bind_ or unbound_, always checks that the received DNS reply contains the same identifier as the DNS request that it sent.
+9. A DNS implementation such as `dig`, and more importantly a name resolver such as bind_ or unbound_, always checks that the received DNS reply contains the same identifier as the DNS request that it sent.
 Why is this so important ?

    - Imagine an attacker who is able to send forged DNS replies to, for example, associate `www.bigbank.com` to his own IP address.
 How could he attack a DNS implementation that